kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/README.md

 * Vagrant and VirtualBox

-    For users of Windows and Mac x86, privsio a 3 node cluster on your laptop.
+    For users of Windows and Mac x86, provision a 3 node cluster on your laptop.

     * [3 Node Cluster](./virtualbox/)